-- The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
+- 1. The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
 Such sites should be accessible by public transport, walking and cycling and have adequate car parking; or - 2.
-There is no longer a need for the facility.
+There is no longer a need for the facility and this would have to be demonstrated with evidence.